remotemobprogramming/remotemobprogramming.github.io/typist.md

 ## How to act as a typist

+The typist shares the screen.
+But with great power comes great responsibility.
+Here's how to be a responsible typist.

 ### Be reactive.
 If you don't get any commands, do nothing - just listen.
 Move your hands away from mouse and keyboard.